N1ko0L/KillGHub/README.md

 ## Safety Notes

-- May destroy your earing
+- May destroy your earing.
-- You may die from laughter
+- You may die from laughter.
-- You may start to enjoy the GHub software
+- You may start to enjoy the GHub software.

 ---
 ## Support